Road signs policy

 - On posts supporting village nameplates (height conditions do not apply)

-- On private land where the signs can be mounted on posts, walls and fencing with the land owner’s permission
+- On private land where the signs can be put on posts, walls and fencing with the owner’s permission